 Questions?
 Contact Eddy Lopez Jr., Investor Relations Associate at firstname.lastname@example.org or (415) 392-8215 x320.

 Though investments are uninsured and carry no guarantees, security is provided by the pooled risk that a fund provides, loan loss reserves and Community Vision’s own equity capital.

 Community Vision is a federally certified CDFI and has been rated by AERIS, an independent, third-party rating system that assesses loan fund strength, performance and impact.
-Since 2015, Community Vision received a AAA+1 rating, the top rating a CDFI can achieve.
+Since 2015, Community Vision received a AA+1 rating, one of the top rating a CDFI can achieve.

 * Statements regarding the historical repayment rate is not an inference that an investment in this security is safe, or that continuation of interest payments is assured, or that failure, loss, or default is impossible or unlikely.

 ** Issuer reserves the right to avoid payment of such interest by redemption prior to final maturity.